Springer categories for regular centralizers in well-generated complex braid groups: Presentations of the braid group

 The last line of relations can be omitted, as it is implied by the others.
 The monoid $H_{u_5}^+$ given by this presentation is not cancellative: we have $ufsu\neq fsuf$ and $pufsu=pfsuf$ in $H_{u_5}^+$.
 Thus $H_{u_5}^+$ cannot be a Garside monoid.

-The submonoid $L_{u_5}^+$ of $\Cc_{31}(u_5,u_5)$ generated by the atomic loops is cancellative, but it doesn't admit right-lcms: we know that $ufu=fuf$ is the shortest common multiple of $f$ and $u$.
+The submonoid $L_{u_5}^+$ of $\Cc_{31}(u_5,u_5)$ generated by the atomic loops is cancellative, but it does not admit right-lcms: we know that $ufu=fuf$ is the shortest common multiple of $f$ and $u$.
 If right-lcms exists in $L_{u_5}^+$, then $ufu$ must be the right-lcm of $u$ and $f$.
 We would then have